Lythrum alatum (Winged Loosestrife)

 Where to buy native seed and plants ↓

-Photos courtesy Peter M. Dziuk taken in Dodge County
+Photos by K. Chayka taken in Renville County.
+Photos by Peter M. Dziuk taken in Dodge County.

 Have you seen this plant in Minnesota, or have any other comments about it?